chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 <center><img src="../images/signup-about.png"></center>

 .notes Fill out accurate information.
-If you ever want support, we need valid contact information on file.
+To get support, we need valid contact information on file.
 The organization shortname should be lowercase letters and numbers.
 It can include hyphen and underscore.

 # Next Steps